amd/ryzen-ai-documentation/docs/xrt_smi.rst

   .. image:: images/aie_partitions.png

-- To show details about the AIE/NPU partition in another view of columns to HW context for better understanding:
+- To show details about the columns to NPU HW context binding:

   .. code-block:: shell